Why You Should Incorporate Link Diversity in your SEO

 These make great pillow links because they add relevance, they are free to get, and it is natural for a business to be talked about as well as promoted in comment sections and forums.

-Find out more about blog comments and forum posts in this article.
+Find out more about quality blog comments and forum posts in this article.

 Social and Forum Profiles

-Another form of pillow link is obtained by creating profiles on social networking sites and forums that allow you to include a link in your info.
+Another form of pillow link is obtained by creating profiles on a social networking website or forum that allows you to include a backlink in your information profile section.
 One example of this is Facebook.
 When you create a Facebook business page, you can include your website’s URL.

 It’s very common for a new site to get a lot of these at once to prepare for their online presence in the future.
 It’s virtually impossible to overdo it with this type of link.